Nikishin systems on star-like sets: algebraic properties and weak asymptotics of the associated multiple orthogonal polynomials: Introduction

 Many of the results in this paper were already obtained in \cite{LopGar} for Nikishin systems of $p=2$ measures on a star-like set of three rays.
-Ratio asymptotics for the multiple orthogonal polynomials and the limiting behavior of the recurrence coefficients were also established in \cite{LopGar} for $p=2$ under a Rakhmanov-type condition on the Nikishin system of measures.
-The extension of these results to any value of $p$ will be accomplished in a subsequent work.
+The case when $p \geq 3$ is technically much more difficult with many subtleties that do not appear when $p=2$.